 At the beginning and end of the semester, we will complete assessments that are used to identify strengths and opportunities for improvement in the areas of strategic learning.
-Results of these assessments will not affect your final grade in the course; however, their completion is required.
+Results of these assessments will not affect your final grade in the course.